-4. At every step of the voter ID law's evolution, Tennessee state legislators have purposely fenced out college and university students, especially targeting out-of-state students, rejecting multiple bills that would have added student ID cards to the voter ID list.
-Repeated attempts in 2011, 2012, 2013 and 2014 to add student ID cards to the voter ID list have all been rejected.
+- 4. At every step of the voter ID law's evolution, Tennessee state legislators have purposely fenced out the state's college and university students, rejecting multiple bills that would have added student ID cards to the voter ID list, and taken concrete steps to make it easier for older voters to comply with the voter ID law or avoid it entirely.
+Repeated attempts in 2011, 2012, 2013, 2014 and 2015 to add student ID cards to the voter ID list have all been rejected.
 In 2012, the same year the voter ID law was implemented and multiple bills to add student ID cards were rejected, the threshold for voting absentee based on one's age was lowered from age 65 to 60 to cover voters aged 60 to 64 who only possess non-photo driver's licenses and would have otherwise been disenfranchised.
 Also in 2012, the Tennessee General Assembly passed a law to allow retired state employees to keep their ID cards and use them to vote.
-State legislators are on record suggesting that out-of-state students cannot vote in Tennessee, which is contrary to the Supreme Court's precedent in Symm and Tennessee state law.
-Tenn.
-Code Ann. § 2-2-122.
-They have invoked this erroneous proposition to defend the exclusion of student ID cards, as well as unsubstantiated assertions about counterfeit student ID cards and inaccurate statements regarding what listed forms of voter ID actually bear and establish.
-Other legislators have acknowledged that colleges and universities have rigorous procedures for verifying the identity of their enrolled students and that student ID cards have sound security features because they control building access and are linked to private bank accounts.
-Nonetheless, the Tennessee General Assembly has repeatedly refused to accept student ID cards as voter ID in an effort to suppress student voting.

-5. This suit seeks a declaratory judgment that Tennessee's voter ID law violates the Fourteenth Amendment and the Twenty-Sixth Amendment to the United States Constitution and the laws of the United States, and an injunction requiring the Tennessee Secretary of State, for purposes of in-person voting under Tenn.
-Code Ann. § 2-7-112(a)(1), to accept student ID cards issued by any accredited postsecondary educational institution in Tennessee, including but not limited to the University of Tennessee system schools, Tennessee Board of Regents universities, Tennessee Board of Regents community colleges, private colleges (all 34 members of the Tennessee Independent Colleges and Universities Association (TICUA)), and any technical or vocational colleges.
+To defend the exclusion of student ID cards, Tennessee state legislators have made unsubstantiated assertions about fake student ID cards and inaccurate statements regarding what accepted forms of voter ID actually bear and establish.
+They have also ignored hearing statements emphasizing the fact that public college and university faculty and staff ID cards are currently accepted.
+A few Tennessee legislators acknowledged that colleges and universities have rigorous procedures for verifying the identity of their enrolled students and that student ID cards have sound security features because they control building access and are linked to private bank accounts.
+Nonetheless, the Tennessee General Assembly has repeatedly refused to accept student ID cards as voter ID in an effort to suppress student voting. - 5.
+This suit seeks a declaratory judgment that Tennessee's voter ID law violates the Fourteenth Amendment and the Twenty-Sixth Amendment to the United States Constitution and the laws of the United States, and an injunction requiring the Tennessee Secretary of State, for purposes of in-person voting under Tenn.
+Code Ann. § 2-7-112(a)(1), to accept student ID cards issued by any accredited, not-for-profit postsecondary educational institution in Tennessee, including but not limited to the University of Tennessee system institutions, the Tennessee Board of Regents institutions, and private, not-for-profit colleges and universities, including but not limited to all 34 postsecondary educational institutions of the Tennessee Independent Colleges and Universities Association (TICUA).